Iraqi protesters reject PM-designate picked by ruling elites

 Many protesters said al-Sadr’s followers had threatened them to toe the cleric’s line or leave the square.

-“They will never mix with us,” said Mariam Nael, 18, a protester.
+“They will never mix with us,” said protester Mariam Nael, 18.
 “We are here for our homeland, they are blindly following the tweet of one cleric.”

-Student demonstrations were also held in the southern city of Basra to reject Allawi’s candidacy.
-Other protesters burned tires in the holy city of Najaf.

-“We did not choose this person; we demanded certain qualifications,” said Ahmed Ali, a protester in Basra.
-“Mohammed Allawi is rejected by the people, he does not have the qualities we demanded. ”